There is no universal definition of project success.

 Critical Success Factors

-Most projects have primary critical success factors that are central to the project definition, like building a bridge that doesn’t fail, or a fence that keeps the dog inside.
-Also, things like finishing on time or staying below the budget are also considered primary, if the “project sponsor” considers that as part of project success.
+Most projects have primary CSF’s that are central to the project definition, like building a bridge that doesn’t fail, or a fence that keeps the dog inside.
+Also, things like finishing on time or staying below the budget are also considered primary, if the project sponsor considers that as part of project success.

 They are usually seen through the eyes of the project sponsor, or customer, who initiated the project or is paying for it.

-Secondary success factors often originate from the passive stakeholders – those that don’t contribute to the project but have a vested interest in it.
-In the case of building your fence, a gas line running under the fence would constitute a passive stakeholder.
+Secondary CSF’s often originate from the passive stakeholders – those that don’t contribute to the project but have a vested interest in it.
+In the case of building the fence, if there was a gas line running under the fence the gas company would constitute a passive stakeholder.

 Almost every project has other parties who are impacted by the work.
 Defining what those project requirements are results in critical success factors.
 Each of the following stakeholders can have their own definition of project success, such as: